 Cyber Chameleon as you see it now is the result of 30+ years of being a Culture Club fan, and almost 18 years in the Culture Club fan-site business.

 I am from Melbourne, Australia and one of my earliest memories of Culture Club is hearing their song "Karma Chameleon" and becoming HOOKED.
 Absolutely hooked!
-With each listen on the radio that got taped repeatedly across a 60 minute GTape cassette, it instantly replaced my previous favourite song (Kenny Rogers & Dolly Parton's "Islands In The Stream") and an admiration (some would say obsession!) for Boy George, Jon Moss, Mikey Craig and Roy Hay began!
+With each listen on the radio that got taped repeatedly across a 60 minute GTape cassette, it instantly replaced my previous favourite song (Kenny Rogers & Dolly Parton's "Islands In The Stream") and an admiration (some would say obsession - and fair enough!) for Boy George, Jon Moss, Mikey Craig and Roy Hay began!

 My first venture into the internet was, not surprisingly, looking up Boy George websites - and in 1998, I put together my first website, Lyrically Speaking, which featured all the Culture Club and Boy George lyrics to date.
 (It's currently being re-designed and updated).